Transferring Bees From Nuc To Hive

 Of course, you can use an old hive for nuc to hive transformation.
 If the old hive is in good condition and reusable you can put new bees on it.

-To start your beekeeping journey you can’t directly catch a swarm and put them directly into a beehive.
-Because beekeeping is undoubtedly not rocket science to be successful In one day.
+To start your beekeeping journey, you can’t directly catch a swarm and put them directly into a beehive.
+Beekeeping is not rocket science to be successful in one day.

 It has a systematic way to do it.
 Having a nuc of bees is the first step to kick off beekeeping.